iftekhar-infosec/ifteksec.github.io/blog/cyber-attacks-analysis/mobile-banking-scam/README.md

 | `INTERNET`	| MEDIUM	| Required for all C2 communication, exfiltrating harvested data, receiving commands, and streaming screen data to the attacker. |
 | `RECEIVE_BOOT_COMPLETED` | LOW	| Ensures the malware process restarts automatically when the device is rebooted, maintaining persistence. |

+## 4. Technical Breakdown of the Attack Chain

+### 4.1 The Accessibility Service — The Master Key

+The *Android Accessibility Service* was designed to assist users with disabilities by enabling screen readers and alternative input methods.
+However, its architecture provides an application with capabilities that are functionally equivalent to having complete, persistent access to the device's screen and input system.
+From a security perspective, granting Accessibility Service permission to an untrusted application is equivalent to handing the attacker a keyboard and a live camera feed of your screen.

+Specifically, through the Accessibility Service API, the malicious application can:

+- Register an `AccessibilityServiceInfo` listener that triggers on events across any application
+-	Invoke `performGlobalAction()` to simulate the Back, Home, and Recents buttons
+-	Call `performAction()` on specific UI nodes, equivalent to tapping any button on screen
+-	Use  `findAccessibilityNodeInfosByText()` to locate and read text fields, including password fields in some implementations
+-	Set text in input fields using `ACTION_SET_TEXT`, allowing automated form filling
+-	Read the full UI tree of any open application, extracting account numbers, balances, and transaction details

+#### CRITICAL TECHNICAL INSIGHT

+Android's security model is fundamentally app-sandboxed: apps cannot normally read the memory or UI of other apps.
+The Accessibility Service is an officially supported exception to this rule, creating a legitimate API that provides exactly the cross-application access that an attacker needs.
+This is not a vulnerability in the traditional sense but a feature being weaponized.

+### 4.2 Biometric Authentication Bypass — Three Techniques

+The most counterintuitive aspect of this attack for laypeople is how biometric security — fingerprint and face recognition — fails to prevent the fraud.
+The answer is that the attacker never attempts to defeat the biometric lock.
+Instead, three distinct techniques are employed to work entirely around it:

+#### 4.2.1 Technique A — Session Hijacking (Authenticated Window Exploitation)

+Most mobile banking applications maintain an authenticated session for several minutes after the user closes the app (without logging out).
+This is by design, as requiring re-authentication on every screen transition would be unusable.
+The malware exploits this authenticated window:

+-	The Accessibility Service listener detects when the user opens and uses the banking application
+-	When the user closes the app, the malware notes the timestamp
+-	Within the authenticated window (typically 3-10 minutes), the malware programmatically re-opens the banking application in the background
+-	Because the session is still active, no re-authentication (and therefore no biometric) is required
+-	The malware then uses Accessibility Service actions to navigate to the transfer function and initiate a transaction

+#### 4.2.2 Technique B — Real-Time Remote Access (RAT-Based)

+In more sophisticated deployments, the malicious application functions as a Remote Access Trojan, establishing a persistent connection to the attacker's C2 server and streaming the device screen in real time:

+-	The attacker monitors the live screen stream, waiting for the victim to unlock the banking application using their fingerprint
+-	Once the victim completes biometric authentication — legitimately — the attacker observes the active session
+-	The attacker then takes direct remote control of the device, using the already-authenticated session to perform transfers
+-	From the banking application's perspective, all interactions originate from the same device, through a legitimate session, initiated by legitimate user input — the fraud is architecturally indistinguishable from legitimate use

+#### 4.2.3 Technique C — Overlay Attack (Credential Harvesting)

+Using the `SYSTEM_ALERT_WINDOW` permission, the malware renders a pixel-perfect replica of the banking application's login screen over the real application.
+When the user attempts to open their banking app:

+-	The overlay is displayed instead of the real app
+-	The victim enters their PIN, MPIN, or password into the fake overlay
+-	These credentials are transmitted to the attacker's server
+-	The overlay dismisses itself, revealing the real app (or displaying a generic error)
+-	The attacker now possesses the banking credentials directly, enabling independent access without needing the victim's device at all

+4.3 OTP Interception — The Final Lock Bypassed
+The One-Time Password is the last defensive mechanism between an attacker and a completed fraudulent transfer.
+Its interception is, technically, the simplest part of the entire operation, because the device that receives the OTP is the same device that has been compromised.

+4.3.1 SMS-Based OTP Interception
+ATTACK FLOW:   Bank initiates transfer → Sends OTP via SMS to victim's number   SMS arrives on compromised device   Malware's BroadcastReceiver intercepts android.provider.Telephony.SMS_RECEIVED intent   OTP extracted via regex pattern matching (e.g., [0-9]{4,8})   OTP transmitted to C2 server via HTTPS in < 500ms   Attacker (or automated script) inputs OTP into banking session   Transfer authorized — funds moved

+On Android 9 and below, applications could directly register a BroadcastReceiver for incoming SMS messages with the READ_SMS permission.
+Google partially restricted this in Android 10+ by limiting which apps could be the default SMS handler, but the Accessibility Service remains capable of reading SMS notification content as it appears on the notification shade.

+4.3.2 Notification-Based OTP Interception
+When the bank delivers the OTP as a push notification (common with banking apps that have their own notification channel), the malware with Notification Access permission intercepts the notification object before it is dismissed.
+The NotificationListenerService API provides access to the full notification text, from which the OTP is extracted programmatically.
+This method works regardless of the Android version and bypasses the SMS access restrictions introduced in newer OS versions.

+4.3.3 Accessibility-Based Screen Reading
+As a fallback, even without SMS or notification access, if the OTP appears on screen — in a notification banner, in an SMS preview, or in any visible UI element — the Accessibility Service can read the text of any visible element on any screen.
+The malware continuously monitors accessibility events and uses pattern matching to detect and extract numeric strings matching OTP formats from any source.

+TIMELINE ANALYSIS
+From the moment the bank sends the OTP to the moment the transaction is authorized, the entire automated attack chain — interception, extraction, transmission, input, and confirmation — can complete in under 10 seconds.
+In many cases, the victim receives the debit SMS notification before they have even processed that an OTP was sent, as the notification arrives while the account has already been debited.